felipe-mig/Password_Vault_Program/README.md

 ## 📄 Description

-🔐 This is a Password Vault program built in Python using the tkinter and pyperclip libraries.
+🔐This is a Password Vault project built in Python using the tkinter and pyperclip libraries.
 Users can add websites, usernames, and passwords.
-Once the 'Add' button is clicked, the information is securely saved to a .txt file, as the program works entirely offline.
+Once the 'Add' button is clicked, the information is securely saved on a .json file, as the program works entirely offline.

 Additionally, the program includes a secure password generator.
 The generated password is automatically copied to the clipboard, making it easy for users to paste wherever needed.
+Moreover, the program has the functionality to look into the database when the user wants to know the password for a saved website.

 The program displays a confirmation message before saving any information.
 If a required input is left blank, an error message will notify the user.
 Once the process is complete, the inputs are automatically cleared, preparing the program for the next use.

 * 🚫🤖 No AI code
+* 📁 Local content

 ## 📷 Screenshots